carpentries/governance/code-of-conduct-transparency-reports/2022-07-29-coc-transparency-report.md

 ### Committee changes

-- Masami Yamaguchi stepped down, and Annajiat Alim Rasel joined as the CoC committee (CoCc) Liaison to the EC.
+- François Michonneau stepped down, and Kari Jordan joined as the CoC committee (CoCc) Liaison to The Carpentries Staff.
-- Initially, Annajiat was invited to join the CoCc based on his application, however, upon his election to the Executive Council, and to further avoid any confusion regarding his role, this was a resolution agreed upon by both the Code of Conduct committee and EC.
-- An inquiry for CoC response training (potentially via Sage Sharpe) for the new members has been assigned to the staff liaison.

 ### Further relevant information